Michael Scandolera

 Michael George "Mike" Scandolera (born 19 August 1959) is an Australian badminton player.

 Scandolera took part in the 1989 Badminton World Championships.
 He achieved a world ranking of 17 in the men's doubles and 65 in the men's singles.
 At the 1986 Commonwealth Games he won the bronze medal with the Australian team and the gold medal in the mixed doubles with Audrey Tuckey.
 Four years earlier he won another bronze medal with the Australian team at the Commonwealth Games.
-This was the first ever gold medal won in Australian Badminton History.
+This was the first ever Commonwealth Games badminton gold medal won by an Australian.